-5. Place the water of one coconut and all the coconut flesh into a high-speed blender and blitz for 2 minutes or until smooth and creamy.
+5. Place the water of one coconut and all the coconut flesh into the Vibe blender system and blitz on 'smoothie' mode for 40 seconds or until smooth and creamy.

 6. Pour the creamed coconut into your yogurt making jar.

-7. Add your preferred yogurt starter culture and sugar then stir to combine.
+7. Add your preferred yogurt starter culture and sugar/honey then stir to combine.

 8. Put the lid firmly on the glass yogurt jar and place into your yogurt maker.
 Pour water slowly into the base.
 The water must not be filled over the ‘tall line’ indicated on the inside wall of the maker.
 Then place the cover lid on top of the yogurt maker.